 Einstein is not a one-size-fits-all solution.
 It is not a global AI tool but Salesforce has tried to establish it as the AI for CRM and only applies within the context of the CRM data.

 Salesforce is trying to build the world’s smartest CRM and it has taken the right direction towards using some of the latest technologies such as machine learning, deep learning, and natural language processing as well as predictive analytics as it offers Einstein as a product and platform.

-There are three buckets that forms part and parcel of the Einstein product.
+There are three buckets that form part and parcel of the Einstein product.
 These are Out-of-the-box apps, Point-and-click solution and Programmatic Services.
-The best option out of these is the Out-of-the-box apps as they are pre built solutions and can simply be turned on by Salesforce admin user.
+The best option out of these is the Out-of-the-box apps as they are pre built solutions and can simply be turned on by a Salesforce admin user.